entangledloops/fibonacci/README.md

 ## Instructions

 1. Install Java 1.8+ on your machine if it isn't already.
-(OS X / \*nix: ensure JAVA_HOME is defined and points to the install dir.)
+(OS X / \*nix: ensure JAVA_HOME is defined and points to the install.)

 2. Run the app: